 canceling out transfers pb,s and pb',s' in Inequalities (2).
 The objective function (3) counts the number of correctly predicted pairwise stable matching under each candidate parameter β.

-In our empirical application, as the observed characteristics, X, we use the standardized ﬁrm’s age, size measured by the total tonnage, and match-level distance calculated from the locations of the ﬂag countries at merger timing, that is, all observed variables are standardized to 1e-6,1.
+In our empirical application, as the observed characteristics, X, we use the standardized ﬁrm’s age, size measured by the total tonnage, and match-level distance calculated from the locations of the ﬂag countries at merger timing; that is, all observed variables are standardized to 1e-6,1.
 Concretely, we specify the joint production function fb,s as

 fb,sX,β=β1AgebAges+β2SizebSizes+β3Distancebs+εbs, (4)